Altaf Hussain Hali: Writing

-After Khan's death Hali wrote his biography, Hayat-e-Javed, which was published in 1901.
-He was awarded the title Shamsul Ulema ("Sun among Scholars") by the government.
+After Sir Syed Ahmad Khan's death, Hali wrote his biography, Hayat-e-Javed, which was published in 1901.
+He was awarded the title Shamsul Ulema ("Sun among Scholars") by the British India government.
 Hali's Mussadas-e-Hali also contains 'Mehnat ki Barkaat', which is an extract intended to spread awareness in Muslims.

 Death and legacy

 At the age of 52 in 1889, Hali finally returned to Panipat, where he shared home with his wife for the remaining twenty-five years of his life.
 Altaf Hussain Hali died in 1914.
 Pakistan Post issued a commemorative postage stamp in his honor on 23 March 1979 in its 'Pioneers of Freedom' series.
 "His great 'Musaddas' is one of the most inspiring poems in Urdu literature and had a lasting influence on the minds and attitudes of the Muslims in the sub-continent and continues to inspire them to this day."

 According to a major Pakistani English-language newspaper, Altaf Hussain Hali and Maulana Shibli Nomani played key roles in rescuing Urdu language poetry in the 19th century, "Hali and Shibli rescued Urdu poetry.
 They re-conceived Urdu poetry and took it towards a transformation that was the need of the hour."

 In the same above-mentioned newspaper article, Baba-e-Urdu (Father of Urdu) Maulvi Abdul Haq is quoted as saying, "Outstanding poetry happens when there is poetic departure and a poet is able to take universal meaning out of immediate events."